OpenSciEd Research Agenda

 OpenSciEd aims to develop and disseminate high-quality, multi-year, NGSS-aligned curricula and supporting materials.
 The science education community needs rigorous research studies that examine the potential of OpenSciEd to improve outcomes and identify what steps schools and districts that use and adopt OpenSciEd need to take to realize this potential.

-In the coming months, we will be hosting convenings, workshops, and working groups to develop a research agenda as well as build community and form productive partnerships.
+During the past year, we have hosted convenings, workshops, and working groups to develop a research agenda as well as build community and form productive partnerships.
 Through these partnerships, we aim to articulate promising research questions, establish appropriate methodological approaches, and generate an equity-centered approach.

-Read “An Initial Logic Model to Guide OpenSciEd Research” white paper to learn more about our work and see the timeline below for our upcoming plans and goals.
+Read the updated versions of “A Field-Driven, Equity-Centered Research Agenda for OpenSciEd” and “An Initial Logic Model to Guide OpenSciEd Research” white papers to learn more about our work and see the timeline below for our upcoming plans and goals.

 Daniel Damelin, Concord Consortium